Доступно с лицензией Image Analyst.

 The deep learning workflow is to first select training samples for your classes of interest using the Training Samples Manager in ArcGIS Pro.
-The training samples are labeled and exported to a deep learning framework such as TensorFlow, CNTK, or PyTorch, where they are used to develop the deep learning model.
-The model is then input to the deep learning inference—classification or detection—tools in ArcGIS Pro to produce class maps or for further analysis.
+The training samples are labeled and used in a deep learning framework such as TensorFlow, CNTK, or PyTorch to develop the deep learning model.
+The model is then input to the deep learning classification or detection tools in the Deep Learning toolset to extract information from imagery.

-Multidimensional analysis tools and capabilities enable you to perform and visualize complex analysis on multidimensional raster data to explore scientific trends and anomalies.
+Multidimensional analysis tools and capabilities allow you to perform and visualize complex analysis on multidimensional raster data to explore scientific trends and anomalies.
 Multidimensional data represents geospatial data captured at multiple times and multiple depths or heights.
 These data types are commonly used in atmospheric, oceanographic, and earth sciences.
-Multidimensional raster data can be captured by satellite observations where data are collected at certain time intervals, or generated from numerical models where data are aggregated, interpolated, or simulated from other data sources.
+Multidimensional raster data can be captured by satellite observations where data is collected at certain time intervals, or generated from numerical models where data is aggregated, interpolated, or simulated from other data sources.

 The Pixel Editor provides a suite of tools to interactively manipulate pixel values for raster and imagery data.
 It allows you to edit individual pixels and objects, groups of pixels and objects, and regions in raster and imagery data.
 The types of operations that you can perform depends on the data source type of your raster dataset.